Buckingham Park, Buckinghamshire: Housing development

-Buckingham Park was expected to be completed in late 2015 or early 2016.

 Transport

 A new railway station, Aylesbury Vale Parkway opened on 14 December 2008, ready to serve the new housing developments.
 The first phase of the Western Link Road, a new link road, connecting the A41 and the A418 started construction in August 2013 and is now complete.
 Buckingham Park is also served by two bus routes.

 Governance

-Buckingham Park parish was established in April 2011.
-It includes the housing development of Buckingham Park (formerly Weeden Hill).
-Prior to this Weedon Hill was within Weedon parish.
-Buckingham Park parish is within the Weedon ward of Aylesbury Vale District Authority.
+Buckingham Park parish was established in April 2011, including land formerly in Weedon Hill parish.
+Buckingham Park parish is within the Berryfields, Buckingham Park & Watermead ward of Buckinghamshire Unitary Authority.

 Education

-Buckingham Park Church of England Primary School is located adjacent to the Buckingham Park Community Centre.
+Buckingham Park Church of England Primary School is located beside Buckingham Park Community Centre.
 It opened in September 2012 and was the first new school opened in Buckinghamshire in the 21st century.